Plumillon/ChipView/README.md

 chipView.setBackgroundColorRes(R.color.light_green);
 ```

-If you got a click listener and what another color when clicked :
+If you got a click listener and want another color when clicked :
 ```
 chipView.setChipBackgroundColorSelectedRes(R.color.green);
 ```